Picking out the right switch for your keyboard is a difficult decision.

 Type: Clicky Feel/Sound: Bumpy and Moderately Loud Actuation Force: 80g Bottom-Out Force: 90g Actuation Distance: 2mm Travel Distance: 4mm

-Cherry MX White switches are very similar to Green switches and are much less common.
+Cherry MX Whitess are very similar to Greens and are much less common.
 They are very difficult to find and in my opinion sound very strange.
-White switches sound like a muzzled Green switch and are almost like a tactile switch.
-Very strange experience overall.
+Whites sound like a muzzled Green and feel almost tactile.
+A very strange experience overall.

-There isn’t much good information out there about the actuation and bottom-out forces, but I think it’s safe to assume it’s the similar to the MX Green switches.
+There isn’t much good information out there about the actuation and bottom-out forces, but I think it’s safe to assume it’s the similar to the MX Greens.
 So, about an 80g actuation force and 90g bottom out.

-The travel distance and actuation distance are the same as any other Cherry MX switch with a 2mm actuation and 4mm total travel.
+The travel distance and actuation distance are the same as any other Cherry MX option with a 2mm actuation and 4mm total travel.

 Linear Cherry MX Switches

-Linear switches are buttery smooth and offer a consistent and even keystroke.
-These switches have no bump, which makes them perfect for those who want smooth typing experience.
+Linears are buttery smooth and offer a consistent and even keystroke.
+These options have no bump, which makes them perfect for those who want smooth typing experience.

-You can also use linear switches for typing, but if you’re not used to this style of switch you may experience “bottoming out”, where you press the key too hard and slam your fingers down.
-But after a while, you’ll adjust to the different feel of the switches.
+You can also use linears for typing, but if you’re not used to this style of switch you may experience “bottoming out”, where you press the key too hard and slam your fingers down.
+But after a while, you’ll adjust to the different feel.

-In my experience, I have found the Cherry MX linear switches to be overrated and slightly overpriced.
-I find the Gateron linear switches to be much smoother and cost efficient, plus they have more options available.
+In my experience, I have found the Cherry MX linears to be overrated and slightly overpriced.
+I find the Gateron linears to be much smoother and cost efficient, plus they have more options available.
 But to each their own.

 Cherry MX Red